What Is Ebola Virus?

 Other Potential Treatments for Ebola

-An experimental therapy for Ebola is being developed called ZMapp.
-The therapy consists of three monoclonal antibodies that are designed to treat existing Ebola infection.
+Although their investigational trials ended early, both ZMapp, an antibody cocktail experimental therapy for Ebola, and remdesivir have been proven effective in the laboratory in summer 2019.
+These drug therapies were successful in 2014 during the West Africa Ebola outbreak.
+The ZMapp therapy consists of three monoclonal antibodies that are designed to treat existing Ebola infection.
 Monoclonal antibodies work by binding to proteins in the virus and “targeting” them for destruction by the immune system.
-More research is needed to assess the safety and efficacy of ZMapp before it can be considered for FDA approval and Ebola treatment.
+Research continues into these therapeutic approaches.

 Can Ebola Be Prevented?